Harry Morgan (Dexter): In the TV series

 As in the novels, Harry has been dead for many years by the series' main timeline, but remains an important influence on his adopted son.
 For the first two seasons, he appeared only in flashbacks to Dexter's childhood.
 From season three onward, the dramatic device of flashbacks was replaced with Harry appearing as representations of how Dexter worked out his problems.

 Late in the second season, it is revealed that he recovers from his illness.
 When Juan Ryness, a pimp who murders his own prostitute, is released due to a faulty search warrant, Harry loses his temper and tells Dexter he was right in training him.
 When Dexter kills Ryness, Harry is horrified by the way Dexter proudly shows him the pimp's dismembered body: It is Harry's first actual view of Dexter's "work", and he is ashamed of what he had trained Dexter to do.
-According to Matthews, Harry commits suicide three days later by deliberately overdosing on his medication, but not before telling Matthews to look after his children.
+According to Matthews, Harry dies by suicide three days later after deliberately overdosing on his medication, but not before telling Matthews to look after his children.

 Dexter learns Harry's secrets in the third season, and inadvertently reveals to Debra that Harry had cheated on his wife several times.
 This revelation has a profound effect on Debra, who loses all respect for the man she had always tried to live up to.
 Dexter, meanwhile, begins to question Harry's "code", realizing that he is the only one in charge of his "Dark Passenger".
 It is also revealed in season four that Harry had slept with many of his informants, not just Laura.

-In the seven season premiere, Debra witnesses Dexter murder Travis Marshall.
+In the seventh season premiere, Debra witnesses Dexter murder Travis Marshall.
 Dexter claims that he went to collect evidence, and was surprised by Marshall; he then says that he "snapped" and killed him on impulse.
 Debra reluctantly helps him burn down the abandoned church where he killed Marshall, destroying the evidence of the crime.
 Later, Dexter comes home to Debra, who is surrounded by Dexter's victim's blood slides, a pack of knives, and other tools that Dexter uses to kill.
 Debra reluctantly asks Dexter if he is a serial killer.
 Dexter, taken aback, replies that he is.
 Horrified, Debra recoils from Dexter as he admits that he is the "Bay Harbor Butcher", and that Harry taught him how to get away with murder.

 In season eight, Dexter learns that Harry had confided in Dr. Evelyn Vogel (Charlotte Rampling) about young Dexter's homicidal urges, and that she had helped him create Dexter's "code".

 Harry finally parts ways with Dexter in the series' penultimate episode, "Monkey in a Box", when Dexter decides to leave serial killer Oliver Saxon (Darri Ingolfsson) for the police and join his son Harrison and girlfriend Hannah McKay (Yvonne Strahovski) at the airport to move to Argentina.
 Harry tells Dexter that he no longer needs him, and bids him goodbye.
 However, he returns in Dexter: Resurrection.